fahertym/icn-covm/docs/architecture.md

 ## Execution Flow

-The execution flow of nano-cvm consists of the following steps:
+The execution flow of icn-covm consists of the following steps:

 1. **Parsing**: The source code is parsed into operations using the compiler module
 2. **Execution Mode Selection**: The system chooses between: